pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 For quotation marks, use `"` (U+0022 QUOTATION MARK).
 Double-check that you have the correct quotation mark when copying text from Confluence, word editors, or other websites.
 They will sometimes replace the quotation mark above with a different symbol such as `”`.
-This symbol should not occur anywhere in our documentation (except here, as a deterrent example).
+Do not use this symbol anywhere in our documentation.
+It only occurs here as a deterrent example.

 The hyphen and minus are the same symbol: `-`.
 The en-dash is a separate symbol, which is currently not used in our documentation: `–` The em-dash is yet another separate symbol: `—` (U+2014 EM DASH).
 Use the em-dash without spaces before or after it.

-## Articles Specific to Germany
+## Articles specific to Germany

 Some articles in our documentary are only relevant for the German-speaking world, for instance because they concern organizations that only exist in Germany.
-Although the rest of our documentation is published in English first, it makes sense to write these articles in German.
+Although we are publishing the rest of our documentation in English first, it makes sense to write these articles in German.

 Because of the way MkDocs organizes the navigation on the website, you have to handle these articles in a special way.
 Put the main text of the article in the `include` directory.
-Do not put a level 1 heading or title in the file.
+Do **not** put a level 1 heading or title in the file.
 Then, create a file with the following content in the `docs` directory where the article actually belongs: Heading, note on language and include command for the main text.
 Example: